yash17525/loopback-project-authentication/README.md

 - Log in or sign up to LoopBack using third party providers (aka social logins)
 - Link third party accounts with a LoopBack user (for example, a LoopBack user can have associated facebook/google accounts to retrieve pictures).
-- Log in to Loopback using OTP(one time password) method.
+- Log in to Loopback using OTP(one time password) method provided by [passport-otp](https://github.com/yash17525/passport-otp.git) module.

 ## Prerequisites